Rick Grimes: Season 11

 In the series finale, Judith reveals to Daryl and Carol the truth about Michonne's departure in search of Rick who is still alive.
 A year later, Daryl departs to "be out there" and also locate his friends.

-On Bloodsworth Island, Rick, wearing an Alliance of the Three jacket, writes a message to Michonne that he throws into the water.
-However, moments later, he is found by a CRM helicopter and tosses his belongings aboard the boat where they would eventually be found by Virgil and Michonne.
+On Rat Island, Rick, wearing an Alliance of the Three jacket, writes a message to Michonne that he throws into the water.
+Moments later, he is found by a CRM helicopter and tosses his belongings aboard the boat where they would eventually be found by Virgil and Michonne.
 The pilot, referring to Rick as Consignee Grimes, orders Rick to surrender, telling him that there's no escape for the living.
 Enraged, Rick drives a kill stick through the head of a walker buried in the mud and reluctantly surrenders.
+In The Walking Dead: The Ones Who Live, this is revealed to have been a flashback to Rick's third escape attempt and it occurred sometime within the first five years after Rick's departure in "What Comes After."

 Fear the Walking Dead

 Rick also appears in the fourth season premiere of the companion series Fear the Walking Dead with his appearance chronologically following the events of The Walking Dead season 8 finale.
 In the episode, Rick tries to convince Morgan Jones to come back with him before Morgan ultimately decides to go off on his own.

+Rick also appears in flashbacks in the eighth season and is mentioned by Morgan several times, particularly after Morgan returns to Rick's hometown of King County, Georgia where the two men first met in order to put down his zombified son Duane.
+With the encouragement of his girlfriend Grace, Morgan is finally able to bring himself to shoot Duane using the rifle that Rick had given him when the two men had first parted ways in the attic of the house that Morgan and Rick had first met in.
+After finally making peace with himself, Morgan departs for Alexandria, intending to find Rick once again.
+Morgan makes an open broadcast to Rick, declaring his intention to find him again no matter where Rick is and promising to leave the radio open for a few minutes at dawn every day, echoing Morgan and Rick's promise to each other the first time that they parted ways.